-The distribution of benefits or losses from climate change is useful in identifying the most affected stakeholders.
+The distribution of benefits or losses from climate change is useful in identifying the most affected stakeholders in the industry due to climate change.
 Broadly defined, nearly 68 percent of the loss is shared by input suppliers into the coconut industry while the remaining 32 percent is shared by coconut product consumers.